The history of the Scarbrough family goes back to the ancient Anglo-Saxon

 Early Origins of the Scarbrough family

-The surname Scarbrough was first found in Yorkshire
+The surname Scarbrough was first found in North Riding of Yorkshire

 Early History of the Scarbrough family